liamkimbley/JetsProject/README.md

 ### Description

 This project is designed to simulate an airfield.
-Each jet will have a  different parameters (costs, speeds, ranges, names, etc), and implement different interfaces.
+Each jet will have different parameters (costs, speeds, ranges, names) and implement different interfaces.
 The user is able to display the current array of jets, different properties of the jets, launch jets, as well as add jets to the airfield.

 ### Technologies Used